 Debt Collection, Recovery & Enforcement

-We can offer advice and assistance regarding all aspects of debt recovery, from sending initial letters to debtors to obtaining a Court Judgment for the outstanding amount.
+Tilly Bailey & Irvine can offer advice and assistance regarding all aspects of debt recovery and can guide you through the whole process, from sending initial letters before action to the debtors through to obtaining a Court Judgment and enforcing the same.
+We can also negotiate with your debtor to enter into a repayment plan.